ibehren1/sample-pace-data-analytics-ml-ai/README.md

 # **NEXUS** : *A Reference Solution for Data, Analytics, ML, AI & GenAI on AWS*

+> [!NOTE]
+> This repository is maintained by AWS FSI PACE team.
+While it has been thoroughly tested internally there might be things that we still need to polish.
+If you encounter any problems with the deployment process please open a GitHub Issue in this repository detailing your problems and our team will address them as soon as possible.

 ## Table of Contents
 - [About Nexus](#about-nexus)
     - [Solution Vision](#solution-vision)